BRAND NEW ON E!

 We're all still abuzz about the royal wedding—we love our fancy hats and always entertaining Pippa alerts so don't expect us to ditch them anytime soon!
 So why not revisit one of the monarchy's most infamous controversies: Princess Diana's death.

-A new documentary called Unlawful Killing just hit the Cannes scene (the flick hasn't been well received, but rather like some sort of deranged interloper), and it makes some pretty heavy claims about Di, Queen Elizabeth, and pretty much anyone who's ever come in contact with the crown.
+A new documentary called Unlawful Killing just hit the Cannes scene (the flick hasn't been well received, but rather like some sort of deranged interloper), and it makes some pretty heavy claims about Di, Queen Elizabeth II, and pretty much anyone who's ever come in contact with the crown.
 Like suggesting that the princess's death is one big cover up to hide some super-shady dealings of the Brit fam.

 But is this all just a bunch of rubbish?